-The 5th Connecticut Spring Boat Show will take place Friday April 30, Saturday, May 1 and Sunday May 2 at Safe Harbor Essex Island, located at 11 Ferry Street in Essex, CT.
-This unique show is a production of WindCheck Magazine and is sponsored by Safe Harbor Essex Island, Yacht Brokers Association of America, Essex Boat Works, Essex Steam Train and Riverboat, and YachtWorld.
-As always, 50% of ticket sales will go to Sails Up 4 Cancer.
-Over the past several years, the show has raised over $25,000 for the organization.
+Essex, CT (March 16, 2021) The 5th Connecticut Spring Boat Show will take place Friday April 30th, Saturday May 1st and Sunday May 2nd-at Safe Harbor Essex Island, 11 Ferry Street, Essex, CT.
+The Boat Show is a production of WindCheck Magazine and is sponsored by Safe Harbor Essex Island, Yacht Brokers Association of America, Essex Boat Works, Essex Steam Train and Riverboat and YachtWorld.
+50% of the proceeds from ticket sales will go to Sails Up 4 Cancer; over the past several years, over $25,000 was raised for the organization.

 “After having to cancel the show last year due to Covid, we are happy be one of the first events this spring to make a comeback.
 We will follow and adhere to all State of Connecticut and Town of Essex health and safety guidelines.
 This year, the show will be ticketed to help measure capacity numbers.
 Masks will be required as well as social distancing.
 We are looking forward to having a safe and customer friendly boat show and fundraiser for Sails Up 4 Cancer,” says Ben Cesare, owner of Windcheck Magazine.

 Attendees will see a wide range of new and brokerage, power and sail models with sea trials available.
 Boating gear, accessories, waterfront real estate and “water lifestyle” service companies will also be on site.
 The Griswold Inn, conveniently located in downtown Essex, will offer a 20% discount Thursday, April 29, 2020 through Sunday, May 2nd for boat show dealers, vendors and attendees.